 No other stamp duty or other tax is payable in Luxembourg on the issue of shares by a Luxembourg SICAV.

-The annual subscription tax (taxe d'abonnement) is calculated and payable at the end of each quarter as set out here below.
+The annual subscription tax (taxe d'abonnement) is calculated and payable at the end of each quarter as set out in the section "Charges and Minimum Thresholds".